 Here is a photo of Solomon’s Pillars with people nearby, so that you can see the scale.

-There is a new route next to Solomon’s Pillars that leads through Egyptian rock engravings to Hathor’s Temple.
+Next to Solomon’s Pillars, there is a new route that leads through Egyptian rock engravings to Hathor’s Temple.
 If you do not want to climb all those stairs, you can go along the pillars (to your left when facing the pillars), and after several minutes you will reach Hathor Temple.

 Hathor is an ancient Egyptian goddess who personified the principles of joy, feminine love, and motherhood.
 She was one of the most important and popular deities throughout the history of ancient Egypt.
 Royalty and ordinary people alike worshiped Hathor.